christianacca/web-api-starter/docs/deploy-app.md

          ![queued deployment](./assets/app-release-queued.png)
          **IMPORTNT**: the option to deploy to staging and prod environments will be enabled only when the branch that triggered the initial workflow is a release branch (eg release/2022.01)

-## Granting access to Azure resources
+## Granting access to Azure or Power-BI resources

 ### Steps